adetalhouet/ocp-gitops/ztp/README.md

-# Using GitOps to deploy a Single Node OpenShift on libvirt using RHACM ZTP capabilities
+# Deploy a Single Node OpenShift on libvirt using RHACM ZTP capabilities

 The goal is to leverage the latest capabilities from Red Hat Advanced Cluster Management (RHACM) 2.3 to deploy an Single Node OpenShift cluster using the Zero Touch Provisioning on an emulated bare metal environment.